Updated on: 11/13/2019

 Tramatic Brain Injury Attorney

-Do you think that parents are more cautious about a child head injury today than they were ten years ago?
+Do you think that parents are more cautious about child injuries today than they were ten years ago?
 Share your thoughts and experiences with us in the comment box below.
 If your child has suffered a serious head injury, contact the Davis Law Group today at 206-727-4000 to schedule a free, no-obligation consultation.